 Set your buffer size according to your current LUNA working mode.
 Buffer size can be set from 32 samples to 2048 samples.

-• Small buffer sizes (32–128 samples) are great for recording live instruments and playing live virtual instruments
+- Small buffer sizes (32–128 samples) are good for recording live instruments and playing live virtual instruments.

-You can also set the buffer size from the Buffer Size menu at the bottom of the LUNA window, in the Info section.
-If the info section is not visible, choose View > Section > Info from the LUNA menus.
+You can also set the buffer size from the Audio Settings popover at the bottom of the LUNA window, by clicking in the Info area.
+If the info area is not visible, choose View > Section > Info from the LUNA menus.

 Record Mute